rynbrd/r51-ecu/README.md

 into the Nissan Pathfinder R51 (2005 - 2012).
 Some of these integrations may
 work with other Nissan vehicles (Armada, QX56, etc) but have not been tested.

-## Head Unit and Climate Control
+## Infotainment Center Replacement

+The [controller](controller) directory contains an Arduino sketch that implements the control functionality of the stock infotainment system.
+This includes climate control and vehicle settings management.
+It integrates with [RealDash] so that this functionality can be controlled from a tablet.
+Configuration is available under the [realdash](realdash) directory.

-The [climate](climate) directory contains an Arduino sketch that allows the stock LCD screen infotainment system to be replaced by an aftermarket head unit.
-It replaces the climate control systems with [RealDash].
-The stock infotainment system must be removed for this to operate properly.
+Using this system allows the stock head unit and LCD panel to be replaced by an aftermarket audio system.
+The stock head unit must be removed from the car in order for this system to operate properly.

 The software targets the Arduino Lenoardo compatible [CAN Bed v1] but should work with any MCP2515 implementation with some small updates.